stateset/stateset-api/docs/FAQ.md

 ### Can I use this commercially?

-**Yes!** StateSet API is MIT licensed, which allows:
-- ✅ Commercial use
-- ✅ Modification
-- ✅ Distribution
-- ✅ Private use

-**No restrictions on:**
-- Number of users
-- Revenue
-- Industry
-- Geographic location
+**Yes.** StateSet API is licensed under BSL 1.1, which allows commercial use for your own business and client deployments.
+It also allows modification and redistribution.

+**Key restriction:** you may not offer StateSet to third parties on a hosted or embedded “as‑a‑service” basis without a commercial license.

-See [LICENSE](../LICENSE) for full terms.
+See [LICENSE](../LICENSE) and [Licensing Options](guides/LICENSE_TYPES.md) for full terms and examples.

 ### Do I need to pay for support?